 9 Things to Do After Forming an LLC

 Starting an LLC is a great way to start your small business journey.
-Once your new company is registered and official, there are things you'll need to do to keep things moving in the right direction.
+Once your new company is registered and official, you’ll need to know what to do after forming an LLC.

-One of the biggest advantages of an LLC is the personal liability protection they provide.
-Limited liability protection means that the personal assets of the owner are not in danger if the business is sued or goes into debt.
+Limited liability protection is the most significant advantage of creating an LLC.
+Limited liability protection ensures that the owner's personal assets aren't in danger if the business is sued or goes into debt.

-However, this protection — sometimes called the corporate veil — is not absolute, and it can be lost under certain circumstances.
-The easiest way to lose personal liability protection is to mix your personal financial accounts with the business.
+This protection — sometimes called the corporate veil — is not absolute, and it can be lost under certain circumstances.
+The easiest way to lose personal liability protection is to mix your personal financial accounts with the business's.

 3. Create a Business Website

-Every business, large or small, needs to have a business website in order to appear credible and trustworthy.
+Every business, large or small, needs to have a business website.

 - Organic web traffic